oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

   3. Run **ddl_setup.sh** to create the demo schema

-    > **Note**: Ignore the error on DROP TABLESPACE if you are running the script for the first time.
+    > **Note**: Ignore the error on DROP commands if you are running the script for the first time.

     This script essentially connects to the RAC database and creates a user CONTI in PDB1.